Comparing first and second mortgage terms in Australia

 Knowing how to de risk your own private loan, will help you secure the best terms possible.

-When comparing first and second mortgage private loans in Australia, it is important to realise that the second mortgage private lender is taking on more risk than the first mortgage lender.
+When comparing first and second mortgageprivate loans in Australia, it is important to realise that the second mortgage private lender is taking on more risk than the first mortgage lender.

-Because the second mortgage lender is taking on more risk, the pricing is higher (risk reward ratio) and their debt covenant terms will likely be stricter.
+Because second mortgages are more riskier, the pricing is higher (risk reward ratio) and their debt covenant terms will likely be stricter.

 Interest rates for Australian second mortgages